vnphanquang/tailwind-4-svelte-candidates-in-array/README.md

 ## Discussion

-It seems that tailwind will bail out if candidates are inside a JS array with length > 3.
+It seems that tailwind will miss candidates inside a JS array with length > 3.
 Code of interest:

 ```svelte
 <script>